Globally convergent homotopies for discrete-time optimal control: Introduction

 \section{Introduction}

-If faced with a difficult nonlinear and, in addition, potentially non-convex discrete-time optimal control problem, one may resort to so-called \emph{homotopy methods} for its solution.
-The basic idea of this class of continuation methods is to identify the key source of difficulty and, then, introduce a \emph{homotopy parameter} $\lambda \in [0,1]$ such that $\lambda = 0$ corresponds to a significantly-easier-to-solve problem while the original problem is recovered for $\lambda = 1$.
-Then, by iteratively increasing~$\lambda$ and solving the intermediate problems based on information from the previous solution (giving the solver a ``warm start''), one might obtain a solution of the original problem.
-Thus, informally, the idea is to ``guide'' the solver towards a solution of the difficult problem, starting from the solution of a related easier problem.
-However, this approach might fail because, for a given $\lambda$, the solver might not find a solution, or one might not exist.
+If faced with a difficult nonlinear and, in addition, potentially non-convex discrete-time optimal control problem (OCP), one may resort to \emph{homotopy methods} for its solution.
+The basic idea is to identify the key source of difficulty and, then, to introduce a \emph{homotopy parameter} $\lambda \in [0,1]$ such that $\lambda = 0$ corresponds to a significantly easier-to-solve problem while the original problem is recovered for $\lambda = 1$.
+One then continuously perturbs (in some way) the solution of the easy problem towards the solution of the difficult problem.

-A discrete-time finite-horizon optimal control problem is a nonlinear programme where the constraints involving the state, and possibly the cost functional, are implicit functions of the decision variable (the control function), via the dynamics.
-Thus, if we are interested in questions concerning the convergence of homotopy algorithms applied to discrete-time optimal control, then we should look to the nonlinear programming literature.

-A typical approach to solving a nonlinear programme via homotopy is to consider the first order Karush-Kuhn-Tucker (KKT) necessary conditions, see for example \cite[Ch.
+A discrete-time finite-horizon OCP is a nonlinear program (NLP), where the constraints and, potentially, the objective function explicitly depend on the state and, thus, implicitly on the decision variable (the control function), via the system dynamics.
+Hence, if we are interested in questions concerning the \emph{convergence} of homotopy algorithms applied to discrete-time optimal control, then we should look to the nonlinear programming literature.
+A typical approach to solve an NLP via homotopy is to consider the first order Karush-Kuhn-Tucker (KKT) necessary conditions, see for example \cite[Ch.
 5]{boyd2004convex} \cite[Ch.
 3]{bertsekas1999nonlinear}, and to express them as an equivalent system of equations involving the primal and dual variables as decision variables.
-This equivalent system can be derived in a number of ways, see for example \cite{mangasarian1976equivalence}, \cite[Ch.
+This equivalent system can be derived in several ways, see for example \cite{mangasarian1976equivalence}, \cite[Ch.
 4]{zangwil1981pathways} and \cite{papalambros1989nonlinear}.
-By introducing the parameter $\lambda$ into the nonlinear program, this system of equations also becomes parametrised.
+By introducing the homotopy parameter~$\lambda$ into the NLP, this becomes a \textit{parametrized} system of equations.
 Then, one numerically tracks the so-called \emph{zero curve} (that is, the set of points for which the system vanishes) starting at~$\lambda = 0$, see \cite[Ch.
-4]{zangwil1981pathways} and \cite{papalambros1989nonlinear} as well as \cite{allgower2003introduction} and \cite{rheinboldt2000numerical} for further general theory on homotopy methods as well as appropriate numerical methods for tracking the zero curve.
+4]{zangwil1981pathways} and \cite{papalambros1989nonlinear} as well as \cite{allgower2003introduction} and \cite{rheinboldt2000numerical} for the general theory as well as appropriate numerical methods for tracking the zero curve.